lsst/dp0-3_lsst_io/data-products-dp0-3/table-access-and-queries.rst

 .. _DP0-3-Table-Access-ADQL-passing-list:

-Advice for passing an existing list to a new query
+Advice for passing a list to a query
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 LSST Query Services (Qserv) do not support subqueries.
-Thus, using subqueries is **not recommended**
+Thus, using subqueries is **not recommended** although DP0.3 is not hosted on Qserv.
-although DP0.3 is not hosted on Qserv.
-Instead, when having a list of objects in hand either from a
+Instead, when having a list of objects in hand either from a previous query or a user-provided catalog,
-previous query or a user-provided catalog, the list, formatted as a python tuple, can be passed to a
+the list, formatted as a python tuple, can be passed to a new query for table joins.
-new query for table joins.
-The example query below is to retrieve information about individual observations
+The example query below is to retrieve information about individual observations from the ``DiaSource``
-from the ``DiaSource`` and ``SSSource`` tables for indivdual unique objects selected from the ``SSObject``
+and ``SSSource`` tables for indivdual unique objects selected from the ``SSObject`` table and stored
-table and stored in a ``df_uniqueObj`` table from a previous query.
+in ``sId_list`` from a previous query.
+The example uses only three objects, but the list can be relatively long (verified up to 50,000).

 .. code-block:: python

     from lsst.rsp import get_tap_service, retrieve_query
-    service = get_tap_service()
+    service = get_tap_service("ssotap")

     sId_list = [-9222537907249304995, -9222483995821535577, -9221971933016733299]